 Emma lives in a one-bedroom apartment in Manhattan with her biological parents.
-Her father is a professor and her mother is a lawyer.
-Her father has OCD which is treated with medication, and her mother reported a history of anxiety and depression.
+Her father is a professor, and her mother is a lawyer.
+Her father has been diagnosed with OCD which is treated with medication, and her mother reported a history of anxiety and depression.
 The mother reports significant worry about Emma's behavior and emotional difficulties including how it will influence her in the future.
 For instance, if Emma appears less hungry for several days, her mother will worry she is getting too skinny, even if presented with evidence from her pediatrician that her growth is normal.
 Further, her mother will worry that Emma is depressed if she does not want to sit by her or resists a hug, even when feedback from school suggests she is happy and engaged.
 Parents believe the maternal grandmother, who frequently babysits Emma, may have undiagnosed ADHD.

 Emma's mother is currently pregnant and due in a month.
-In addition, her nanny just had a baby and is on leave.
-Parental conflict and living in a one-bedroom apartment are other psychosocial stressors.
-Parents previously have been in couples counseling; however, they discontinued this therapy because they did not find it helpful.
+In addition, her nanny just had a baby and is on parental leave.
+Parents report that living in a one-bedroom apartment is stressful.
+Parents experience conflict with each other and have previously been in couples counseling; however, they discontinued this therapy because they did not find it helpful.
 A significant source of conflict for the couple is disagreements about how to handle Emma's behavior.
 Emma has never witnessed or experienced a traumatic or life-threatening event.

 Emma plays mostly by herself in playground and classroom settings.
-She may seek a peer out to play but then moves on to a different activity or toy without developing a conversation or plan with the peer.
-She appears to be "visiting" peers around the room or playground but then running off to do something new.
+She may seek a peer out to play, but then moves on to a different activity or toy without developing a conversation or plan with the peer.
+She is "visiting" peers around the room or playground but then runs off to do something new.
 She can play with peers and adults with more structure and encouragement from adults.